TorchCraft/TorchCraftAI/docs/install-linux.md

 ```

 We recommend the [github instructions](https://github.com/ebetica/pytorch/tree/agppv0.4-1#from-source) if you run into issues with these steps.
-Alternatively, instead of using Anaconda, you may install everything yourself, or choose not to install every optimization, such as mkl-dnn, if you prefer for a simpler installation process.
+Alternatively, instead of using Miniconda, you may install everything yourself, or choose not to install every optimization, if you prefer for a simpler installation process.

 PyTorch will run most performantly using the environment variable `OMP_NUM_THREADS=1`.
-If you have no specific need for this value to differ, we recommend setting this in your dotfiles.
+If you have no specific need for this value to differ, we recommend setting this in your shell's configuration file.

 ### Build and install Zstandard